peter-sattler/money-transfer-ui/README.md

 ## Implementation Details

 :moneybag: Implemented using HTML, CSS and Javascript (including AJAX) only
 :moneybag: Static content is served via an embedded Express web server (https://expressjs.com)
-:moneybag: No heavy frameworks are used
+:moneybag: No heavy frameworks were used

 Pete Sattler
 01 August 2019
 _peter@sattler22.net_